Folclore-Motta/obsidian-git-sync/COMPUTER SCIENCE/Programmin/Functions.md

 **return** is a instruction that make the function return the specified value that can be used in operations or stored in a variable

 In this example we used a function C which have some interesting aspects.

-In C the functions cannot have predefine values but in languages like python it can be possible
+1. In C the functions cannot have predefine values but in languages like python it can be possible.
+2.

 ```
 print("Test", n='!')